Maybe Accepting Guests

 Countries I’ve Visited

-Austria, Bulgaria, Denmark, England, Estonia, Finland, France, Italy, Latvia, Lithuania, Nepal, Norway, Poland, Slovakia, Turkey, United States, Wales
+Albania, Armenia, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Denmark, England, Estonia, Finland, France, Georgia, Greece, Hungary, Iran, Italy, Latvia, Lithuania, Macedonia, Montenegro, Nepal, Norway, Poland, Slovakia, Turkey, United States, Wales

 Countries I’ve Lived In